DavidMStraub/gramps-ql/README.md

 #### No operator/value

 If no operator and value is given, the value is interpreted as a boolean (true or false).
 This works for all types of properties and Python rules for casting to true/false are applied.
-For instance, the query `private` returns private objects; `confidence` returns objects where confidence is greater than 0; `media_list` returns objects with at least one media references.
+For instance, the query `private` returns private objects; `confidence` returns objects where confidence is greater than 0; `media_list` returns objects with at least one media reference.

 ### Values